Baby Grunting in Their Sleep: Why It Happens and What to Know

 Second, sometime between three and six months, your little one will start spending less time in the active REM sleep stage and more time in the quieter NREM sleep stage.

-Either or both of these developmental milestones may result in a reduction — or a complete elimination — of grunting during sleep.
+Either or both of these developmental milestones may result in a reduction, or even a complete elimination, of grunting during sleep.

 How to help your baby sleep better